berkansasmaz/ketum/docs/Get-Started/getting-started.md

 This is the HTTP API that is used by the web application.

-3. Lastly, ensure that the `Ketum.Web` project is the startup project and run the application which will open a **welcome** page in your browser.
+3. Lastly, ensure that the `Ketum.Blazor` project is the startup project and run the application which will open a **welcome** page in your browser.

 ![home-page](./home-page.png)